shakes76/PatternAnalysis-2024/recognition/siamese-classifier-47044232/README.md

 - `utils.py` Contains the code for some helper functions used throughout the project.
 Mainly used to provide readability in code.
 - `config.py` The goto place for changing any hyperparameters or changing where data is loaded and stored to.
 - `train.py` Contains the code for training, testing and validating both the siamese network and the binary classifier.
 It also can save the model and plots of loss in either model, a t-SNE scatter plot and a confusion matrix.
-Please see the section on [usage](#usage) for how to properly run this file.
+Please see the section on [Usage](#usage) for how to properly run this file.
 - `predict.py` Contains the code for performing inference on a sample set of the dataset.
-Please also see the [usage](#usage) section before running the file.
+Please also see the [Usage](#usage) section before running the file.

 ## The Models